SHxKM/macos-setup/README.md

 ### Usage:

-Supply  destination (usually `/Users/username`) and source directories (where your dotfiles are on the current machine):
+Supply destination directory (usually `/Users/username`) and source directory (where dotfiles are located on the current machine):

 ```bash
 ./install.sh /Users/username code/macos-setup/